leochocolat/msdf-font-factory/README.md

 ## Note

 MSDF Fonts are typically used to render text in WebGL.
-Here how you can use it with Three.js [github.com/Jam3/three-bmfont-text](https://github.com/Jam3/three-bmfont-text).
+Here how you can use them with Three.js [github.com/Jam3/three-bmfont-text](https://github.com/Jam3/three-bmfont-text).